The Laws of the Realm of Durholme

 - Vandalism.

 - Geomancy: Only those licensed to do so by the Head Ritualist may perform these acts.
 Each ley nexus must be placed under armed guard at all times.
-The Head Ritualist and Ruler must grant approval in person to the guards surrounding a ley nexus before the geomancer will be allowed through to carry out their ritual.
-This permission must be given in person for each individual act of geomancy.
+The Head Ritualist or Ruler must grant signed approval for each individual act of geomancy.
+This signed approval must be presented to the guards surrounding a ley nexus before the geomancer will be allowed through to carry out their ritual.

 - Profiting from Crime.